zparnold/website/content/en/docs/concepts/architecture/nodes.md

 * ExternalIP: Typically the IP address of the node that is externally routable (available from outside the cluster).
 * InternalIP: Typically the IP address of the node that is routable only within the cluster.

-### Phase

-Deprecated: node phase is no longer used.

 ### Condition